jasper-muller/Udacity-P5/final_project/report.md

 #### Result using top-6 features from SelectKBest and GridSearchCV with a SVM classifier
 Next, I tried a support vector machine.
-Again I used GridSearchCV to tune two parameters: gamma and C. A more elaborate discussion on these parameters follows in the section 'parameter tuning'.
-For both patameters I tested searched a sequence of values on a logarithmic scale from 0.01 to 100:
+Again I used GridSearchCV to tune two parameters: `gamma` and `C`.
+A more elaborate discussion on these parameters follows in the section 'parameter tuning'.
+For both parameters I searched a sequence of values on a logarithmic scale from 0.01 to 100.

     {'C': [0.01, 0.1, 1, 10, 100],
      'gamma': [0.01, 0.1, 1, 10, 100]}

-Unfortunately this grid-search did not yield any results.
-As explained above, due to time constrains I chose to continue with the Naive Bayes classfier that yielded satisfactory performance out-of-the-box.
+Running GridSearchCV with the paramter grid above, I found that `C=0.01`, `gamma=0.01`.
+Unfortunately, using these settings did not result in any true positive predictions.
+The result from the SVM grid-search as given by running `tester.py`:

-The result from the SVM grid-search:
+     `Got a divide by zero when trying out: [..]

-     Got a divide by zero when trying out: [..]
+     Precision or recall may be undefined due to a lack of true positive predictions.`

-     Precision or recall may be undefined due to a lack of true positive predictions.
+As the Naive Bayes classifier yielded a satisfactory performance 'out-of-the-box', I chose to continue with this algorithm.

 ## Parameter tuning
 >What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?

 Tuning the parameters of an algorithm means that you look for the set of parameters that results in the best algorithm performance on the testing set.
-An algorithm that is not tuned well, may overfit to the training data or not perform as well as it would when the algorithm *is* tuned.
+An algorithm that is not tuned well, may over-fit to the training data or not perform as well as it would when the algorithm *is* tuned.

 I did not tune the Naive Bayes classifier, but I did use GridSearchCV for the DecisionTreeClassifier and the SVM classifier.
-For the DecisionTreeClassifier I tuned the parameter min_samples_split, which specifies how many samples should at least be in a branch for the algorithm to be 'allowed' to split the branch.
-For the SVM classifier I tuned the C and gamma parameters as suggested by the [sklearn documentation](http://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html).
-C is the penalty for the error term and gamma the kernel coefficient for the rbf kernel.
-As the documentation puts it, C specifies the penalty for misclassifying an observation whereas gamma specifies the influence of a single observation on the overall model.
+For the DecisionTreeClassifier I tuned the parameters `min_samples_split` and `max_depth`.
+The parameter `min_samples_split` specifies how many samples should at least be in a branch for the algorithm to be 'allowed' to split the branch.
+The `max_depth` specifies the maximum 'depth' of the decision tree, i.e. how many layers of branches it may contain.
+For the SVM classifier I tuned the `C` and `gamma` parameters as suggested by the [sklearn documentation](http://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html). `C` is the penalty for the error term and `gamma` the kernel coefficient for the `rbf` kernel.
+As the documentation puts it, `C` specifies the penalty for misclassifying an observation whereas `gamma` specifies the influence of a single observation on the overall model.

 ## Validation
 >What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?